 Trump is a divisive president and, having assumed the most powerful leadership position in the western world, it will be interesting to see whether he continues to proceed with the existing air of tyranny, which in the past has been analogous with leaders from other societies.
 The plight of former Gambian president, Yahyeh Jammeh, should serve as a timely reminder for Trump of the potential instability caused when a tyrannical approach is chosen in preference to more established democratic protocols.

-Neither Trump nor Al Baghdadi is suitably representative of a balanced political or religious mainstream for which they claim to advocate.
+Neither Trump nor Al Baghdadi are suitably representative of a balanced political or religious mainstream for which they claim to advocate.
 Perhaps their common currency is that they represent two sides of the same extremist coin.

 Tankersley, Jim: ‘‘Inequality’ is behind the rise of ISIS, says author Thomas Piketty,’ The Independent, 30th November 2015: http://www.independent.co.uk/news/world/middle-east/inequality-is-behind-the-rise-of-isis-says-author-thomas-piketty-a6754786.html